hps7097/2025_S2_-W204-_Auckland-Dairy-Simulator/README.md

-Download .exe file
+Download .exe file to run on any operating system that accepts .exe files
-Run on a Windows System